andymeneely/project-timber-wolf/rules/RULES.md

         For each character on a tile with a Subdued Guard, Un-Subdue that guard.
 Increase ⚠ twice (if applicable).
   * <img src="../img/figure_alerts_hey_you.svg"><br>
         **Hey You!**<br>
         For each character adjacent to at least one Guard, add a Guard to the character's current tile.
+(Maximum one Guard per character.)
   * <img src="../img/figure_alerts_call_it_in.svg"><br>
         **Call It In**<br>
         Replace every Disabled Camera with a Guard.